-The use of land resources for productive purposes: for agriculture, the collection of wood for fuel and building materials, as well as water abstraction and mineral extraction. П The use of land resources for space needs, for example, settlement, The use of land resources for space fields, for example, settlement, infrastructure andrecreational purposes.
+The use of land resources for productive purposes: for agriculture, the collection of wood for fuel and building materials, as well as water abstraction and mineral extraction.
+The use of land resources for space needs, for example, settlement, infrastructure andrecreational purposes.
 A tertiary set of influences comprises the incidental and often remote impacts of economic activity on land resources: for example, pollution of (sub) surface and atmospheric water resources by industry, alien plant invasion and climate change.